SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-16-finland-phd.md

 I checked this out with a bunch of other people, who confirmed the story and showed pictures of their swords.
 Smells pretty real to me.

-I'm pretty sure it isn't given after passing the thesis defense.
-Giving grad students the grilling of their lives and handing them an edged weapon afterwards seems like&hellip; a poor survival strategy.
+I'm pretty sure it isn't given immediately after passing the thesis defense.
+Giving grad students the grilling of their lives and then handing them an edged weapon seems like&hellip; a poor survival strategy.

 All I got was a hood, a diploma, and then shown the door, releasing me from jail.
 (And